xmtp/XIPs/XIPs/xip-48-content-type-local-db-integration.md

 4. Reply
 5. Transaction Reference

-> \* The default Text content type automatically works in rust because the content and fallback fields are the same.
-Also, Group Updated Messages and Member Change messages are already implemented in protobufs and rust, so those are already queryable.
+> \* The default Text content type automatically works in Rust because the content and fallback fields are the same.
+Also, Group Updated Messages and Member Change messages are already implemented in protobufs and Rust, so those are already queryable.

 Each of these content types should have: